TOAST-DOCS/SMS/en/console-guide.md

 #### Delivery Status of Mass SMS

-- Waiting: Template file data are yet to be read.
+- Waiting: Recipient file data are yet to be read.
-- Preparing: Loading template file data.
+- Preparing to send: The recipient file is being read.
+- Converting file: The recipient file is being converted.
-- Ready: All template file data are loaded and SMS delivery is ready.
+- Ready: All recipient file data are loaded and SMS delivery is ready.
 Select a schedule (column on the list) and you can find recipient numbers and delivery information.
 - Waiting for Delivery: SMS delivery is yet to be processed.
 - Delivering: SMS delivery is currently underway.
 Select a schedule (column on the list) to check the delivery progress rate.
 - Delivery Completed: Request for SMS delivery has been properly completed.
+- Canceling: The delivery is in the process of being canceled.
+- Canceled: The delivery has been canceled.
 - Delivery Failed: Error occurred during delivery.
-- Delivery Canceled: User has canceled delivery.

 #### Query SMS Delivery per Recipient